openharmony/docs/en/application-dev/ui/arkts-routing.md

   This method allows you to return to the position of the previous page in the page stack.
 For this method to work, the previous page must exist in the page stack.

-- Method 2: Return to the specified page.
+- Method 2: Return to a specific page.

+  Return to the page through a common route.

   ```ts
   import router from '@ohos.router';